-- 1. Victorian in Future (VIF) VIF is the official State Government population projection.
-The VIF model is based on a 'top down' approach that estimates the future size, distribution and composition of the population, which has regard to historical and projected demographic trends. - 2.
-Forecast Id The Forecast Id model for small areas is based on a 'bottom-up' approach.
-The components of the model are derived exclusively from housing and demographic assumptions.
+- Victorian in Future (VIF) VIF is the official State Government population projection.
+The latest VIF projection is VIF2023 which was released in October 2023.
+The VIF model is based on a 'top down' approach that estimates the future size, distribution and composition of the population, which has regard to historical and projected demographic trends.
+It should be noted that VIF2023 projections are currently released only at the LGA level and above, with no local projections (such as for Phillip Island separately from the mainland area) yet available. - Forecast Id The Forecast Id model for small areas is based on a 'bottom-up' approach.
+The components of the model are derived from housing and demographic assumptions.
 The drivers of the forecasts are based on new residential development and demographic assumptions, such as in and out migration rates. - 3.
 Extrapolation of recent development activity the recent rate of dwelling approvals is commonly used as a guide to the potential scale of housing demand in the short to medium term future.
 In order to avoid extrapolating short term fluctuations that may not be representative of underlying demand levels, a medium term rate is used (5 years).
+Given the difficulty in preparing population and dwelling projections immediately post-pandemic, consideration of recent development activity is particularly important.